5 Common Mistakes photographers do while Shooting Jewelry Photographs

 1. Poor Set-Ups and Preparations

 When planning on the actual shoot, you must make sure all the equipment (whether it’s the tripod stand, lighting or mounting stage) that will add significance to the shoot are present and are performing effectively.
 As the photographer, you must also make sure that you have thoroughly examined the jewelry for any blemish or flaw that might riddle the piece.
 This counters the blemish details not visible to our eyes that DSLR cameras and proper lighting might reveal.
 This won’t look appealing if it landed on a client’s eyes online.
-However, still, a Photo Editing Company may help cover zits and unnecessary marks on the jewelry.
+However, still, a Photo Retouching Company may help cover zits and unnecessary marks on the jewelry.

 2. Surface Reflections